MSchmoecker/VNEI/README.md

 - Discord: Margmas#9562

 ## Changelog
+0.7.2
+- Fixed error when player respawned while having 'Show Only Known' turned on
+- Fixed tab buttons had to be pressed twice to correctly switch tabs
+- Fixed view recipe shortcut has always switch to the VNEI tab, even when 'Attach To Crafting' is not enabled
+- Fixed cheating piece items didn't work sometimes

 0.7.1
 - Added shortcut to quickly view recipes, hover over an item an press 'R'.
 Works in the inventory, too
 - Added German translation